ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-You can use this app (and all the other GearVR apps as well) without ever touching a GearVR headset but you need at least a Galaxy S6 or higher for this trick.
-You can put the phone in the daydream headset, Google cardboard or any other headset.
+The video shows how to instal GearVR apps without a GearVR headset.
+For that you need a GearVR supported device (let me know if it workes with other phones to).
+Instead of using a GearVR you can than put the phone in a daydream or even Google cardboard headset.
 Check out laurenweinstein1's website to learn how to modify your daydream headset for use with the camera https://lauren.vortex.com/2018/05/20/using-googles-daydream-vr-headset-for-augmented-reality-and-positional-tracking-applications.

 # Trouble Shooting: